junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Put your finger in the baby’s mouth and push his head towards his chest.
 At the same time have someone push the baby’s head down by pressing on the mother’s belly like this:

 Have the mother push hard.
-But never pull on the body of the baby.
+But **never pull on the body of the baby**.

 3. PRESENTATION OF AN ARM (hand first).
 If the baby’s hand comes out first, get medical help right away.
 An operation may be needed to get the baby out.